Diabetes Diet and Food Tips

 You must avoid sugar at all costs.

-Fact: The good news is that you can enjoy your favorite treats as long as you plan properly.
+Fact: The good news is that you can enjoy your favorite treats as long as you plan properly and limit those hidden sugars in many packaged foods.
 Dessert doesn’t have to be off limits, as long as it’s a part of a healthy meal plan or combined with exercise.

 A high-protein diet is best.